TeamSpec Open Source Tool

 What lives inside an agent config.

-An AgentHub config is the complete, authoritative description of an agent.
+An AgentHub config is the complete description of an agent or agent team.
 When Forge reads it, nothing needs to be inferred or guessed.
+Define it clearly once; run it confidently everywhere.

 Identity & Metadata